flvvius/flvvius/README.md

 - 📱 learning **React Native** and dipping my toes into **Swift**

+- 💼 actively looking for a dev role — junior, intern, or freelance. let’s work together.

 - 🤝 open to collabs, especially on **open source or cool side projects**

 - 🌍 based in Romania, working remote-friendly across time zones